ebuchman/blog/content/posts/bills-intro.md

 title: "Polarities of Exchange: Introduction"
 date: 2025-12-30
 draft: false
-description: "Introduction to a series on the history of capitalism seen through the lens of of its primary instrument, the bill of exchange."
+description: "A series on the history of capitalism told through the lens of its primary instrument, the bill of exchange."
 ---

 The history of capitalism, in so far as it’s something that emerged out of